tsayula/Bikes_Repo/Readme.md

 - **We made this conclusion because the mean value of the Taco business ratings is significantly higher than the mean value of the Pizza business ratings.
 - **As an additional support to our conclusion, our results show that Taco businesses are distributed much less evenly among the ratings scale, and are more centralized between the four and five star ratings.
 This brought us to the conclusion that there were less highly-rated businesess to compete against in the Pizza market.
 - **Pizza patrons are more likely to review their experience to when it is positive, in comparison to taco connouisseurs who rate establishments mostly when the experience is just average (3 stars)
+- **Our results also indicate that people are more willing to pay higher prices for Pizza.
+The frequency of reviews for Pizza restaurants with a 5 rating was also significantly lower which led us to conclude that there is higher potential for a high end pizza parlor in Austin.
-- **There is market opportunity for opening a higher end pizza parlor, as there are not currently many in existent.
+- also a stronger market opportunity for opening a higher end pizza parlor .
 -
 ### Next Steps